 What is “tog”?

 Tog stands for “thermal overall grade”.
-More precisely, the tog rating of a duvet is a unit that indicates a fabric’s heat retention capacity.
-In this case, the feathers and down that make up a duvet.
+More precisely, the tog rating of a duvet is a unit that indicates a material’s heat retention capacity; in this case, the feathers and down that make up a duvet.
 Simply put: the higher the tog rating, the warmer you will be at night.